 - This protocol is for use by those individuals operating in and under the authority of the Greater Miami Valley EMS Council (GMVEMSC) Drug Bag Exchange Program and certified by the State of Ohio as an Emergency Medical Responder (EMR) - This protocol is to be used in the field only.
 Communications must be attempted as soon as practical for potentially unstable patients. - Procedures that are marked with a diamond (♦) are never to be performed without a Medical Control Physician (MCP) order.
 The diamond provides rapid identification of procedures and medications that require on-line MCP authorization. - No procedures, techniques, or drugs will be used without the proper equipment, or beyond the training or capabilities of the prehospital personnel.
-Nothing in this protocol may be used without specific pre-approval of the Medical Director for the local department or agency. - Items enclosed in braces ({ }) are at the option of the department and its Medical Director. - Infrequently, stepwise adherence to specific protocols may not be in the patient's best interest.
+Nothing in this protocol may be used without specific pre-approval of the Medical Director for the local department or agency. - Items enclosed in braces ({ }) are at the option of the department and its Medical Director. - Any patient in respiratory distress on oxygen or whose O2 sats indicate a need for oxygen, shall remain on oxygen until care is transferred to the hospital. - Infrequently, stepwise adherence to specific protocols may not be in the patient's best interest.
 No protocol can substitute for the EMS professional's judgment.
 However, at no time should treatment options exceed those authorized without direct consultation with Medical Control.
 In all such cases, contact with Medical Control should be considered as soon as possible. - The Adult and Pediatric Orders ("Peds") have been combined. - A Sections that apply only to Adults are bulleted with an "A." - P All Pediatric treatments will be in Pink and bulleted with a "P." - Sections which apply to both Adult and Peds are indicated with standard bullets. - G Sections which apply only to Geriatric patients and are bulleted with a bold "G."